mohamuhsin/piano-keys/README.md

 Change the content of the element with an ID of word-six to FRI-.

 **16.** Create an event handler property with a click event on the nextThree element.

+**17.** Using an anonymous event handler function, make the following changes to the button that appears when nextThree is clicked:

+Reveal the startOver button by changing the .hidden property to make the startOver button appear.

+Hide the nextThree button by changing the .hidden property to hide the nextThree button.